-In 2019, clinicians have a wide variety of continuing education options ranging from one- or two-day workshops to resort-based conferences where you can combine learning with leisure!
+In 2021, clinicians have a variety of continuing education options ranging from online virtual learning to one- or two-day workshops in a variety of cities.

 All educational offerings have continuing education credits available, and all programs include extensive handout and reference materials.